silx-kit/pyFAI/doc/source/detector.rst

+:Author: Jérôme Kieffer
+:Date: 31/05/2016
+:Keywords: detector
+:Target: General audiance
 Simple detector
 ===============

 Like most other diffraction processing packages, pyFAI allows the definition of 2D detectors with a constant pixel size and recoded in S.I..
-Typical pixel size are 50e-6 m and will be used as example in the numerical application.
+Typical pixel size are 50e-6 m (50 microns) and will be used as example in the numerical application.

-Pixels of the detector are indexed from the *origin* located at the *lower left corner*.
+Pixels of the detector are indexed from the *origin* located at the **lower left corner**.
-The pixel center is located at half integer index:
+The pixel's center is located at half integer index:

-* pixel 0 goes from position 0 to 50e-6 and is centered at 25e-6.
+* pixel 0 goes from position 0 m to 50e-6m and is centered at 25e-6 m.
-* pixel 1 goes from position 50e-6 to 100e-6 and is centered at 75e-6m
+* pixel 1 goes from position 50e-6 m to 100e-6 m and is centered at 75e-6 m

+**Nota**:
+Most of the time you will need to pass the optional argument *origin="lower"* to matplotlib imshow function when displaying the image to avoid confusion

 Complex detectors
 =================

-The *simple detector* approach reaches its limits with several detector types, such as multi-module and fiber optic taper coupled detectors.
+The *simple detector* approach reaches its limits with several detector types, such as multi-module and fiber optic taper coupled detectors (most CCDs).
-Large area pixel detectors are often composed of smaller modules (i.e. Pilatus from Dectris, Maxipix from ESRF,...).
+Large area pixel detectors are often composed of smaller modules (i.e. Pilatus from Dectris, Maxipix from ESRF, ...).

 By construction, such detectors exhibit gaps between modules along with pixels of various sizes within a single module, hence they require specific